 Occasionally we also announce vacant positions at other times.
 We therefore encourage interested students to look regularly at the department's website.

-An important document that you need to attach is the master thesis.
-If you are still working on your master's thesis at the time of application you can send the latest draft.
+An important document that you need to attach is the Master's thesis.
+If you are still working on your Master's thesis at the time of application you can send the latest draft.